BI/rails-react-webpack-starter-kit/README.md

 ### Run The Server

+This starter kit includes support for hotloading of edits to your Webpack built javascript assets.

-Use foreman to start the webpack development server along with the rails server.
+We use foreman to start the webpack development server along with the rails server.

 ```
 $ foreman start